donomii/tagdb/README.md

 Tagdb is a text search engine that offers fast word completion, and real time searches.

-Unfortunately, the loading process is quite slow right now.

-Tagdb stores urls and tags, allowing you to index files, webpages, and anything else you can reasonably access via a url.
+Tagdb is an external search engine (pure inverted index), that stores urls and tags, allowing you to index files, webpages, and anything else you can reference via a url.
 It can also store line numbers for a file, allowing you to jump straight to your search result.

 ## Installation